w3c/i18n-drafts/questions/qa-address-formats.en.md

 ## Postal code systems around the world

-Postal codes also vary widely in format and granularity:
+Postal codes vary widely in format and granularity:

 ### Length and format